dappsnation/akita-ng-fire/doc/authentication/api.md

 > When user authenticates for the first time, a document in the collection will be created

 #### Provider Object
-If you want to add custom options on your provider you can can a provider object as argument of the signin method instead :
+If you want to add custom options on your provider you can a provider object as argument of the signin method instead :
 ```typescript
 import { getAuthProvider } from 'akita-ng-fire';